hn4-dev/hn4/README.md

 </div>

+##### **Disclaimer:** The code will be made public tomorrow.
+I missed the original deadline because the fully working implementation was tightly coupled to my OS, and I’m currently rewriting it to be platform-agnostic.
+All documentation will also be published.
+For the record, I can verify 4K test files running on the original build.
+Initial source code will be available tomorrow.

+---

 **HN4** is a high-velocity storage engine designed for the era of NVMe, ZNS, and direct-to-metal applications.
 It discards legacy assumptions (like spinning disks and inode trees) to achieve **O(1) data access** and **Zero-Copy latency**.

 ---